Fraih001/programming_ecto/README.md

 ++ Schema macro takes two args: name of table to map to and a block containing definitions for the fields to use
 ++ The schema does not have to match 1 to 1 w/ the columns in database table, only those fields we plan to use in our code
+++ timestamp macro adds two fields to schema - inserted_at, updated_at <- these fields must be found within the table for this to work properly
+++ By default, Ecto will create id field for you
+++ Integrating a schema into the query performs type conversions for us, allows us to remove the select option and returns a schema struct
+++ In Ecto, relationships between DB tables are referred to as associations
+++ For nested associations, use the through: option
+++ For many-to-many associations, use the join_through: option.
+If you only need foreign keys in the relationship table, then you do not need to create a schema.
+However, if you need other keys in that table besides the foreign keys (timestamps, etc), then you'll need to create a schema
 ++